 NABCI defines three Bird Conservation Regions (BCRs), or ecological regions for Iowa.
 These are: Eastern Tallgrass Prairie, Prairie Potholes, and Prairie-Hardwood Transition.
 Representative BCAs have been designated for each of these three regions, and tables listing priority bird species suites have been created for each of these regions.

-Eighteen more BCAs have since been designated across the state.
+Twenty-three more BCAs, plus one Amphibian and Reptile Conservation area, have since been designated across the state.
 Spring Run Wetlands BCA (Dickinson County) was named in 2002.
 In 2003, Broken Kettle Grasslands BCA, north of Sioux City in Plymouth County, was dedicated in the spring (see featured activity - April 2003), and Effigy Mounds - Yellow River Forest BCA (Allamakee and Clayton counties), became an official Bird Conservation Area in July.
 Union Hills Grasslands BCA (Cerro Gordo County) and Iowa River Corridor BCA (Tama, Benton, and Iowa counties) were dedicated (see featured activity - May 2004) during 2004.
 Within 2005, the Chichaqua-Neal Smith Grassland BCA was dedicated in central Iowa, and the Kellerton Grasslands BCA boundaries were expanded to accommodate the large landscape needs of the Greater Prairie-Chickens calling that area home.

 During 2006, Iowa's second largest public forest, Shimek Forest, became an official BCA.
 Dewey's Pasture Wetland Complex, perhaps Iowa's oldest and most important northwestern Iowa marsh complex became a BCA in July 2006; and the Raccoon River Savanna BCA (see featured activity - December 2006), established around privately owned White Rock Conservancy land in Guthrie County, was dedicated in December 2006.
 In 2007, both northeast Iowa's Wapsi River Corridor and Eagle Lake Wetlands (Hancock and Winnebago counties) were named as new BCAs.
 Stephens Forest BCA (Clarke and Lucas counties) became the third Iowa forest bird conservation area in December 2008.
 With its 6,600+ acres of state forest, it supplies nesting habitat for well over 100 bird species.

 The Boone Forks Woodland BCA was dedicated in the fall of 2010 and encompasses the area where the Boone River meets the Des Moines River in Hamilton and Webster counties.
-This BCA provides rich habitat for nesting woodland birds, having more bird species of Greatest Conservation Need than any other BCA.
+This BCA provides rich habitat for nesting woodland birds, having more bird species of Greatest Conservation Need than most other BCAs.
 The spring of 2011 followed with the establishment of Cayler Prairie BCA in Dickinson County.
 Cayler Prairie is the first BCA centered on a State Preserve, and it is also a National Natural Landmark.
-This BCA includes a large amount of protected grassland that is critical for a high percentage of the declining migratory and nesting grassland bird species in Iowa.
+This BCA includes a large amount ofprotected grassland that is critical for a high percentage of the declining migratory and nesting grassland bird species in Iowa.